You are here: Home » Learning » Kulanu (Youth Education) » Meet Our Faculty

 Contact me for information about Jewish learning and engagement at Temple Isaiah, particularly programming for Families with Young Children and Adult Education.

-Contact Joanne for any questions related to the Temple Isaiah Youth Groups.
+Contact Maia for any questions related to the Junior Youth Groups, Engagement programming for all ages, Gesher, and Next Dor.